Coises/ColumnsPlusPlus/README.md

 Columns++ is a plugin for [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus) which offers features for working with text and data arranged in columns, including an implementation of elastic tabstops, enhanced searching and sorting, column alignment and numeric calulations.

 Like Notepad++, Columns++ is released under the GNU General Public License (either version 3 of the License, or, at your option, any later version).
+Some original source code files which are not dependent on Notepad++ are released under the [MIT (Expat) license](https://www.opensource.org/licenses/MIT): see individual files for details.

 Columns++ uses the [C++ Mathematical Expression Toolkit Library (ExprTk)](https://github.com/ArashPartow/exprtk) by Arash Partow (https://www.partow.net/), which is released under the [MIT License](https://www.opensource.org/licenses/MIT).